 - Bike hire excess

 Are you renting a push bike on holiday?
 Although travel insurance often covers rental vehicle excess, this often does not extend to two wheeled modes of transport.
 If you hire an expensive bike and it gets damaged, be prepared to take the fall and cough up the excess.

 If you find yourself racking up frequent ‘cycling air miles’ then you may want to look into a long-term policy that can cover you for extended periods of time.
 Buying an annual multi-trip policy will save you the hassle of buying cycling travel insurance multiple times a year- giving you more time on the road!
 Keep in mind that each insurer has individual trip duration limits to pay attention to.

 Travel insurance for motorbike holidays

-Riding a motorcycle or scooter on holiday can also be a thrilling way to travel!
+Cycling not thrill seeking enough for you?
+Perhaps riding a motorcycle or scooter on holiday is more up your street.
 The tricky thing about overseas motorbike holidays is finding a good policy that will cover you.

 Ride worry-free!Whilst we’d all prefer to bring home memories as opposed to broken bones, the cost of a hospital trip overseas can send your budget skyrocketing (not to mention your stress levels).
 Making the time to find the right travel insurance policy for your cycling holiday can give you peace of mind not to mention a smooth, hassle free ride.